anthonydgallo/icesculpturefitness/_posts/2021-01-15-ice-sculpture-diet.markdown

 Maybe you've struggled with weight loss.

-<strong>Maybe, like me, you stood in the mirror pinching your belly, wondering, <em>How the hell can I make this go away</em>?</strong>
+<strong>Maybe, like me, you stood in the mirror pinching your belly, wondering...

+<em>How the hell can I make this belly go away</em>?</strong>

 I've been there.